What does smoking do to your health?

 5,000 people die in Ireland every year as a result of smoking or a smoking-related illness, and it's the main cause of most lung cancers.

 So, what is it about smoking that makes it so dangerous?
-Well, let's start at the very beginning with the cigarettes themselves.

-Cigarettes: The Facts
+Cigarettes: The facts

 The tobacco smoke produced by cigarettes contains about 4000 chemicals and many of them are harmful.
 These include: